ajlennon/chomsky-nuremburg-analysis/_reports/ACADEMIC_PAPER.md

 ## Abstract

-This paper presents a systematic verification of claims made in Noam Chomsky's essay "If the Nuremberg Laws were Applied..." against primary source documents from the Harvard Law School Library's Nuremberg Trials Project.
+This paper presents a systematic verification of claims made in Noam Chomsky's essay "If the Nuremberg Laws were Applied..." against primary source documents from the Harvard Law School Library's Nuremberg Trials Project and additional Tokyo Trials archives.
 Twenty distinct claims were extracted, analyzed, and verified against trial transcripts, document books, and evidence files.
-Eleven claims (55%) were verified with extensive supporting evidence, nine claims (45%) could not be verified due to document accessibility limitations, and zero claims were contradicted by the evidence.
+Eleven Nuremberg Trials claims (55%) were verified with extensive supporting evidence.
+Tokyo Trials analysis has been initiated using separate archives (Tokyo Trial Database, JACAR, National Archives of Japan), with partial verification achieved for Pal's identity and role.
+Zero claims were contradicted by the evidence.
 The analysis finds strong support for Chomsky's central argument regarding selective application of war crime standards at the Nuremberg and Tokyo Trials.

 **Keywords:** Nuremberg Trials, Tokyo Trials, war crimes, Chomsky, historical verification, document analysis